IN CONVERSATION

 I specifically set about making films about exploited, abused, or neglected people.
 I will not consider filming any other subject as long as I remain capable, healthy, and working.
 And I would not make a film unless it had a specific reason to be made, to bring about a positive change.

 There are many television channels and programs, but only a small percentage of solid, honest, raw, truthful documentaries.
-I am not saying that there aren’t other filmmakers who can make documentaries, but there are very few slots given to those films by broadcasters; they are not in the majority—they are in the minority where I would like to stay.
-When used correctly, I think the power of television can bring about social changes and improve lives.
+I am not saying that there aren’t other filmmakers who can make documentaries, but there are very few slots given to those films by broadcasters; they are not in the majority—they are in the minority, where I would like to stay.
+When used correctly, I think television can bring about social change and improve lives.

 My family is interested in and proud of what I do, making me feel I am doing something worthwhile.
-Also, the love they show me and how they care for me makes me feel comfortable, secure and safe; it recharges my batteries in many ways.
+Also, the love they show me and the care they take of me make me feel comfortable, secure, and safe; they recharge my batteries in many ways.
 And my dog is good to me; he comforts me when he knows I am sad.

-I also have to take a gap between each film (I feel mentally and physically rung), so I start doing basic things—cleaning clothes, shoe closets and my food cupboards.
+I also have to take a break between each film (I feel mentally and physically rung out), so I start doing basic things—cleaning my clothes, my shoe closets, and my food cupboards.

 Cleaning feels so good!

 Oh, I can’t tell you; cleaning is my therapy.
-I love to go into my old photo albums and letters (letters from my father who died) and go through all my memories to remind me of my family—my background, what we have seen, and what we have done together.
+I love going through my old photo albums and letters (from my father, who died) and reliving all my memories to remind me of my family—my background, what we have seen, and what we have done together.
 I get enormous nourishment from doing as little as possible, existing at home without the phone or the computer, with my family around me.

 At the start of our conversation, you spoke about the documentary you filmed in England, The Eyes of a Child, and how it wasn’t solely about economic poverty but children’s emotional poverty.
 You are among the very few people who understand and value emotional wealth.